Power BI – All you wish to know about Dashboards

 Also, think about where the dashboard is going to be displayed.
 If it’s going to be shown on a large monitor, you can put more content on it.
 If it’s going to be displayed on a tablet, fewer tiles are better.

 Display important data prominently.
 If your dashboard tiles are all the same size, your readers might not distinguish what’s most important.
-This is where you can use the single number of tiles to good effect.
+This is where you can use a single number of tiles to good effect.

 Finally, choose the appropriate visualization.
 With all of the Power BI visualization options, you can pick the one best suited for your data.